rajsino/MyDictionaryApp/README.md

 Just take an [Android apk  from here](https://github.com/rajsino/MyDictionaryApp/blob/master/Builds/com.pritix.studentapps.mydictionary.apk).

 The solution file MyDictionary.sln contains the code of Xamarin Forms App.
-The major heighlights of app is,
+The major heighlights of this project is,

-* Above 90% of code sharing
+* Above 90% of code is shared
 * Integrated Azure Services
 * XAML based forms UI Design
 * Unity Dependancy Injection